MicrosoftDocs/powerquery-docs/powerquery-docs/auto-login-aad.md

 It does this to expedite the authentication process and minimize the time it takes to start working with your data.

 >[!NOTE]
->This functionality is currently only available in Power Query Online and is enabled by default in the Power Query Online experience for a select set of connectors. >There is no setting to configure or enable this feature.
+>This functionality is currently only available in Power Query Online and is enabled by default for a select set of connectors.
+There is no setting to configure or enable this feature.

 When selecting a connector that has this capability, it will automatically log you in with the **Organizational account** set as the authentication kind.